-XAPP058, Xilinx In-System Programming Using an Embedded Microcontroller (www.xilinx.com/bvdocs/appnotes/xapp058.pdf) describes a compact and robust process that (re)configures Virtex-II Pro devices directly from a microprocessor through the JTAG test port of the Virtex-II Pro device.
+XAPP058, "Xilinx In-System Programming Using an Embedded Microcontroller" (available on www.xilinx.com) describes a compact and robust process that (re)configures Virtex-II devices directly from a microprocessor through the JTAG test port of the Virtex-II device.
 The process additionally supports (re)configuration of XC18V00 ISP PROMs and CPLDs that reside on the JTAG scan chain.
 Portable, reference C-code is provided with the application note for rapid implementation.